 Ending and Renewing

-There is no limit placed on the security deposit charged to the tenant so long as it is reasonable.
-Landlords must deposit the security deposit in a bank account and provide the tenant with the bank name, address, and account number.
+There is no limit placed on the security deposit charged to the Tenant as long as it’s reasonable.
+Landlords must deposit the security deposit in a bank account and provide the Tenant with the bank name, address, and account number.

 Returned Payment Fee